Executive Committee

 Being associated with the founder members of PINNT I feel privileged to have been involved since PINNT's inception and continued growth.
 There was a shared passion to bring together artificially fed people into a forum where experiences, fear and ideas could be shared.
 We have achieved so much - worked to bring new equipment and services to those on home artificial nutrition.

 When I can I enjoy travelling, shopping as well as all the normal things that make us happy!
-Planning is a key part of life on nutritional support but despite a long term medical condition and feeding I endeavour to enjoy life!
+Planning is a key part of life on nutritional support but despite a long-term medical condition and feeding I endeavour to enjoy life!

-Richard Shawyer
+Richard Shawyer-Clarke

 I have been a member of PINNT since 2006/2007.
 This was when I was put on PN following a difficult set of teenage years.
 I was diagnosed with Crohn's when I was 10 but escaped major surgery until I was 16.
 This was mainly with enteral feeds such as Elemental 028 and Ensure.
-Since then I have had to have a lot of surgery and now have a short bowel so am fed with PN; which for me has made me extremely well.
-To this day I still hold down a job and I am the only commercial pilot in Europe to be fed in this way.
+Since then, I have had to have a lot of surgery and now have a short bowel so am fed with PN; which for me has made me extremely well.
+To this day I still hold down a job, and I am the only commercial pilot in Europe to be fed in this way.

 My personal aims with PINNT are to build on the membership, both PN and enteral so that the 'patient' has a stronger voice should the government look to change anything.
 I am also proud to be associated with a charity that has made so many differences to patient's lives; PINNT is responsible for bringing portable pumps to the UK, designing certain rucksacks and drip stands amongst others.
 I look forward to working with the Officers and my fellow trustees to help better the care that patients receive and inform patients.

-Steven Brown
+Steven Pearson-Brown

 I joined PINNT back in 2006 following a difficult time in and out of hospital for treatment of severe Anorexia Nervosa.
-Throughout these periods in hospital I have been feed via nasogastric (NG) tube on and off since the age of 15 and only with this nutritional support have I been able to maintain even a remotely healthy weight.
+Throughout these periods in hospital, I have been feed via nasogastric (NG) tube on and off since the age of 15 and only with this nutritional support have, I been able to maintain even a remotely healthy weight.

-Following many unsuccessful "normal" treatment attempts, it was decided that I was uable to physically or mentally manage to maintain a healthy weight without life-long nutritional support and I was put onto enteral feeding permanently; at first by NG tube and now by PEG.
+Following many unsuccessful "normal" treatment attempts, it was decided that I was unable to physically or mentally manage to maintain a healthy weight without life-long nutritional support and I was put onto enteral feeding permanently; at first by NG tube and now by PEG.

 It is through the support and understanding of PINNT that I was able to grow in strength and confidence; enough to accept & embrace my treatment and my life has improved so much.
-I feel a deep gratitude to PINNT and everything that they do and I want to help them to continue reaching out to and supporting all those affected by artificial nutrition.
+I feel a deep gratitude to PINNT and everything that they do, and I want to help them to continue reaching out to and supporting all those affected by artificial nutrition.

 Sarah Bailey